near/bos-web-engine/architecture.md

 BOS Components to invoke functions on `props` with function arguments.
 - Inter-container callbacks are inherently asynchronous, for which a Promise-based interface is provided to abstract away the underlying event-based communication.

-This inherent asymmetry presents a challenge to BOS Component developers, who must now contend with two different return types entirely contingent on how their Component is consumed.
-To unify this interface, the current implementation provides an optional `useComponentCallback` hook returning a higher-order function to be invoked instead of invoking the callback directly.